JonathanLorand/AgoraGarden/patterning reading group report.md

 ***

 *We have seen in the last chapter that there is a process by which a person can formulate a pattern; and make it explicit, so that other people can use it.
 Many such patterns have been writien down, in volume 2.
 But so far, there is no guarantee at all that any one of these patterns will actually work.
 Each one is intended to be a source of life, a generative, self-sustaining pattern.
 But is it actually?
-How can we distinguish patterns which work, which are deep and worth copying, from those which are simply pipe dreams, mad imaginings ... *
+How can we distinguish patterns which work, which are deep and worth copying, from those which are simply pipe dreams, mad imaginings...*

 *One test says that a pattern is alive if its individual statements are empirically true.*